Reasons To Strive For Financial Independence And What It Feels Like

 Back in 2009, financial firms actually raised base salaries by ~70%.
 I was shocked when my base salary jumped from $150,000 to $250,000.
 The purpose was to comply with the government's desire to lower year-end bonuses.

-This Time Of Uncertainty Feels Better
+Uncertainty Nowadays Feels Better

+In 2009, I was worried I would lose all my money and then lose my job.
 Therefore, I probably wasn't as financially independent as I thought.
-Perhaps I was fooling myself much like some folks are fooling themselves today with being OK retiring on income near poverty levels.
+Perhaps I was fooling myself much like some are fooling themselves with being OK retiring near poverty.

-Passive Income Importance
+Passive Income's Importance

-I realize today that money will always be somewhat of a concern, even if you are financially independent.
+Money will always be somewhat of a concern, even if you are financially independent.
 The more people who depend on you, the more you will feel the pressure to provide.

 Sacrificing and hustling when you still have the energy is worth it.
 Waking up a couple hours earlier to work on a new income source is privilege.
 Adopting an abundance mindset will make you richer than if you adopt a welfare mindset.

-Once of the things that will help you during times of chaos is accurately forecasting your passive income streams.
+One of the things that will help you during times of chaos is accurately forecasting your passive income streams.
 If you do, you will have less fear and more confidence navigating the storms.

 Reasons To Strive For Financial Independence